emcarver/emcarver.github.io/index.md

 title: "Home"
 ---

-This website is still under construction.
-Apologies for any errors you may encounter!

 Hello!
-I'm Emily Carver, a 4th year physics student at the University of Lethbridge. (some statement about research interests/using my project to show and organize my work?)
+I'm Emily Carver, a 4th year physics student at the University of Lethbridge.
+This website showcases my work from completed undergraduate research projects, as well as information about who I am!(